architech-boards/ls1021a-customization/source/serial_console.rst

  | sudo dmesg -c

+2. power on the board connecting the power supply cable to PWR JACK J3

-2. connect the mini-USB cable to the board already powered-on
+3. connect the mini-USB cable to the board

-3. display the kernel messages
+4. display the kernel messages

 .. host::

  | dmesg

-3. read the output
+5. read the output

 .. host::